-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
+When you make the appointment, ask if there's anything you need to do in advance.
+Make a list of:

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.

-- Write down key personal information, including any recent life changes or international travel.
+- Key personal information, including recent life changes or international travel.

-- Write down questions to ask your doctor.
+- Questions to ask your doctor.

-Preparing a list of questions can help you make the most of your time with your doctor.
 For tuberculosis, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

-- Do I need any tests?
+- Do I need tests?